tytydraco/yessleep/out/The_Hub_Where_Dreams_Go.md

 It was like a more realistic version of Hogwarts castle from the inside, but instead of masonry and statues it was incredibly well crafted wood work, and suits of armor.
 Swords were hung on the walls, along with candles that dimly lit each hallway.
 The carpet on the stairs was this greenish color mixed with patterns of brown and  yellow.

-We found another set of mirrors, and the girl wanted to try that truck again.
+We found another set of mirrors, and the girl wanted to try that trick again.
 So we placed our hands on the mirror, and she looked at me before we figured out where to go.

 Once again, we focused on where we wanted to go, heard the mirror shatter and between a hazy fog of purple, green, and pink.
 We were put into a concert.